Newcomers and long-absent clubs freshen up Champions League

 GENEVA (AP) — A growing group of newcomers and long-absent clubs is giving the Champions League a fresh look this season.

-The 32-team lineup in Thursday’s draw includes at least three group-stage debutants and another club which had not qualified since the 1990s.
+The 32-team lineup in Thursday’s draw includes four group-stage debutants and another club which had not qualified since the 1990s.

 In most years just one or two first-timers join the likes of Bayern Munich, Barcelona and Real Madrid competing for international club soccer’s biggest prize.